 Recently, a reader asked if Premier Financial Alliance was a pyramid scheme.
 Premier Financial Alliance is a very secretive company.
 Here’s what I found out about it.

 Is Premier Financial Alliance a pyramid scheme?
-Premier Financial Alliance is probably a pyramid scheme.
+Premier Financial Alliance may be a pyramid scheme.
 According to allegations of an ongoing lawsuit, Premier Financial Alliance earns all of its revenue through recruitment.
 When a company earns most or all of its revenue from recruitment, by definition, it is a pyramid scheme.

-In this article, I show why Premier Financial Alliance is a pyramid scheme as defined by the Federal Trade Commission.
+In this article, I show why Premier Financial Alliance might be a pyramid scheme as defined by the Federal Trade Commission.
 And why you would be wise to avoid it.

-Why Premier Financial Alliance is a Pyramid Scheme.
+Why Premier Financial Alliance May be a Pyramid Scheme.

 The Federal Trade Commission lists the telltale signs of a pyramid scheme on their website.
 You can find the original article here.
 Below is a screen capture from the FTC website.